zerotume/full-clone-hengAirBnB/README.md

 You don't have to log in at this page.
 For demo user, you can click the Demouser Login button in the profile menu.

+IMPORTANT: You can click the icon to go back to this index page at any other pages.

 ![demoLogin](./feature_screenshots/demologin.JPG)